-March 17: "Freedom of Speech in the Internet Age" (tentative TV studio visit)
+Oct 18: Freedom of Speech in the Internet Age

-- --Discussion of the impact of television & teleprompter - -- The public airwaves: The FCC vs. The Supreme Court - --Public speaking as public persona/Facebook, Twitter & social media - -- "Speaking your mind" vs. "Think before you speak"; debating pros and cons - --An in-depth in-studio panel discussion before a 'live' studio audience
+- -- Discussion of the impact of television and censorship - -- The public airwaves: The FCC vs. The Supreme Court - --Public speaking as public persona/Facebook, Twitter & social media - -- "Speaking your mind" vs. "Think before you speak"; debating pros and cons